SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

 ## Why Generate Helper Events for iPhone Alarms

-The iPhone Clock app and Reminders app **cannot directly trigger reliable alarms from Google Calendar events** due to iOS limitations.
+The iPhone Clock,Calendar apps **cannot directly trigger reliable alarms from Google Calendar events** due to iOS limitations.
 By generating **helper events** in your Google Calendar, this system creates precise, time-based placeholders that your iPhone Shortcuts can detect and convert into **Clock app alarms** automatically.
 This bypasses iOS limitations, ensuring you receive dependable, audible notifications for your calendar events without manual alarm setup, keeping your workflow seamless and automated.

 ## ✨ What This Script Does